pesho-ivanov/minSH/README.md

-# minSeedHeuristic
+# Minimalistic A* with Seed heuristic

-The shortest and simplest implementaion of A* with Seed heuristic (SH) for edit distance.
-For pedagogical purposes.
+This is a very small optimal global aligner (computes edit distance) that runs near-linearly for a limited error rate $\sim 1/k = 1/logn$. [`astar.py`](https://github.com/pesho-ivanov/minSeedHeuristic/blob/master/astar.py) (~50 Python loc) runs A* with the admissible _seed heuristic (SH)_, which is precomputed in linear time (todo: rolling hash) and queired in constant time:

 ```Python
 def build_seed_heuristic(A, B, k):